East Kent Railway (heritage)

 The East Kent Railway (EKR) is a heritage railway in Kent, England.
 It is located at Shepherdswell station on the London and Chatham to Dover mainline.
 The line was constructed between 1911 and 1917 to serve the Kent Coalfields.
 See East Kent Light Railway for details of the original lines.
 The Kent Collieries were mostly a failure with only Tilmanstone on the line producing any viable commercial coal and commercial traffic over the line.

 The line is operated by heritage diesel locomotives.
-It is home to a collection of heritage diesel locomotives, Diesel Multiple Units DMU, DEMU and electric multiple units including an in service British Rail Class 404 built in the 1930s.
+It is home to a collection of heritage diesel locomotives including a British Rail Class 08, DEMU and electric multiple units including an in service British Rail Class 404 built in the 1930s and a more modern British Rail Class 365, which is to be used as a restaurant and a major events venue.